 Carbon fibre collection typically begins with manufacturers who collect scrap materials from their production processes.
 From here, these materials are either shipped directly off to specialized recyclers or sold through intermediaries who then sell them on to larger companies that specialize in recycling fibres.
 Depending on where you live and how accessible recycling facilities are near you, you may also be able to bring your own scrap carbon fibre directly to one of these sites for them to sort through and recycle.

-Similarly, see if you can recycle almond breeze cartons.
+Similarly, see if you can recycle concrete.

 What Happens To Recycled Carbon Fibres?

 After being collected for recycling purposes, the carbon fibre will usually go through a few different processes before being turned into something new.
 This usually involves breaking down the fibres into smaller components before they’re spun together into yarns which can then be used as raw materials in other products.
 Some examples include carpets, upholstery fabrics, insulation materials, boat hulls and even composite plastics!